Elmo Saves Christmas: Plot

-The story is told in flashback by Maya Angelou, who recalls the events to Telly, Zoe, Baby Bear and several children.

 Elmo stays up on Christmas Eve to meet Santa Claus.
 He falls asleep, but is awakened by Santa stuck in the chimney.
-Elmo helps pull out Santa, who gives Elmo the choice of a teddy bear or a magical snow globe.
-Elmo chooses the globe and is granted three wishes, wasting his first wish on a glass of water.
+Elmo pulls him out, and Santa thanks him by offering either a teddy bear or a magical snow globe as a gift.
+Elmo chooses the globe and is granted three wishes, wasting the first on a glass of water.